ev3-js/color-sensor/Readme.md

 **Returns:** instance of ColorSensor

 ### .reflected
-Sets the sensor to reflected light intensity mode and gets a value.
+Gets the value of the reflected light intensity.

 **Returns:** number between 0 and 100

 ### .color
-Sets the sensor to color mode and gets a value.
+Gets the value of the color.

 **Returns:** color value between 0 and 7